Reviewing Pixelworks (NASDAQ:PXLW) & Transphorm (OTCMKTS:TGAN)

 |Transphorm

-This table compares Pixelworks and Transphorm’s revenue, earnings per share and valuation.
+This table compares Pixelworks and Transphorm’s top-line revenue, earnings per share (EPS) and valuation.

 |Gross Revenue